Penske wants full fans at Indy 500, ready for IndyCar opener

 HIS HEALTH

 Penske said he travels from his Michigan home to Indianapolis twice a week and wears gloves and a mask while working.
 His Bloomfield Hills office is a three-minute drive from his home and he said a nurse is on site and “everybody has to go through a temperature check.”
-Penske, a cancer survivor who received a kidney transplant in 2017, said Penske Corp. practices social distancing at work.
+Penske, a cancer survivor who received a kidney transplant in 2017, said Penske Corp. practices social distancing at work and at its North Carolina race shop.

 “I’ve been at home with my wife and have been careful on any interface,” he said.
 “All my transportation has been from Pontiac Airport to Indianapolis and back.
 I’ve not gone downtown.
 I haven’t gone anywhere.
 I’m not, you know, in trouble.”